DevComPack/setupmaker/README.md

 *1.1.1*
 + New features:
-Nuget/Chocolatey process compiler
+Nuget/Chocolatey process compiler;
-Conditions support for IzPack
+Conditions support for IzPack;
 - Enhancements:
-Code structure update
+Code structure update;
-Validators debugging warnings
+Validators debugging warnings;
-Multi lines clipboard copy of selected log lines
+Multi lines clipboard copy of selected log lines;
-Back to factory setup data on undo with no modifications Merge of dcp libs to one library
+Back to factory setup data on undo with no modifications;
+Merge of dcp libs to one library;
-Add scan horizontal split panel to Workspace auto-saved data Build mode and default build configurations added to workspace data Build logs copy to clipboard from context menu
+Add scan horizontal split panel to Workspace auto-saved data;
+Build mode and default build configurations added to workspace data;
+Build logs copy to clipboard from context menu;
-Apache Commons IO for file copy operations
+Apache Commons IO for file copy operations;
-CommandLine build includes app name and version in package file
+CommandLine build includes app name and version in package file;
 * Bug fixes:
-Default empty target path was based on app data instead of setup data Workspace configuration was always saved even when not modified Save file extension correction on empty path
+Default empty target path was based on app data instead of setup data;
+Workspace configuration was always saved even when not modified;
+Save file extension correction on empty path;
-Pack install name validation was displaying a wrong debug message SFTP data load generated exception on empty data Workspace data was saved with edit flag on
+Pack install name validation was displaying a wrong debug message;
+SFTP data load generated exception on empty data;
+Workspace data was saved with edit flag on;
 Frames Singletons were not used as intended

 *1.1.0*
 * Bug Fixes:
 Set tab listbox circular mode disabled;
 Packs tooltip text correction on empty area;
 Scan Packs TableView selection enabled;
 Expand/Collapse buttons fix for Java 8;
 Fixed Data initialization and load at startup;
 Tab Singletons initialize with instantiation;
 Scan on enabled selection didn't update packs list
 + New features:
 Pack version property;
 New compilation system based on multiple compilers;
 Command Line compilation of dcp files
 - Enhancements:
 Apache Pivot update to 2.0.4;
-Split panel on Scan tab's sidebar;
+Split panel on Scan tab's side bar;
 Resizable RegExp filter input size;
 Version extract from pack file name

 *1.0.3*